What To Wear And What To Bring

 - Ear Plugs & Sleeping Mask: These are often kind of missed items.
 Most trips to Alaska mean overnights and shared rooms with buddies and family.
 Earplugs are great for snoring fishing buddies.
 With 20 hours of daylight a day you may also like to have a sleeping mask to help mask out some of the light.
 But if you’re like us, you can sleep when you get home, right now we’re here to fish!

-- Waders/Boots: These are a necessity and there’s really no getting around it.
+- Waders/Boots: As a resort guest we provide all the equipment you need for fishing.
+This includes waders/boots, rods/reels, nets, experienced quality guides and more.
+Waders and boots are a necessity and there’s really no getting around it.
 When you’re fishing with us we provide hip waders, rods, reels, tackle, and any bait & lures we may need.
 Unfortunately, these items are both a bit bulky and expensive.
 A local Soldotna business, Alaska Boat Rental, rents chest waders for $20.00 per day and rods for $20.00 per day.
 Waders/Boots can also be purchased for around $160.00 for a low end set that will get you through your vacation if you don’t want to travel with such bulky items.